ColbyBrungard/Geoprocess-by-area/README.md

 	* set index=C:\DEM\testwatersheds_p2.shp (path to watershed shapefile.
 The shapefile and the DEM MUST be in the same projection).

+	* set fieldname=HUC12 (The column name of the shapefile attribute table with the watershed values)

+	* set buffer=30 (Set a buffer distance.
+This will be used when clipping the DEM by watershed.
+This distance will then be reduced by 2/3 (e.g., 30/3) and used to trim off edge effects of each derivative before feathering the edges over this distance (buffer/3) when mosaicking)

 	* set tiles=130301030504 130301030505 130301030502 (The number of each polygon.
 Manually input a space separated vector of values for each polygon, these should be single values (not words) and contain NO spaces.
-This can easily be generated using the following R commands
+This can easily be generated using the following R commands:

 ```
 require(rgdal)
 setwd("C:/DEM")